RSDKModding/RSDK-Modding-Wiki/docs/RSDKv5/Functions/Graphics/FindSpriteAnimation.md

 Attempts to find an animation entry by name.

 ## Parameters
 - `aniFrames`
-The sprite animation to search in.
+The SpriteAnimation to search in.
 - `name`
 The name of the animation entry to search for.

 ## Return Value
-This function returns an id to the found animation entry as a `uint16`.
+Returns the ID of the found animation entry as a `uint16`.
 The return value will be `-1` if the animation entry wasn't found.

 ## Syntax
 === "C"